grburgess/pyjnu/README.md

 branch to the changelog in this readme.

 - Master:
--   Founder: Stephan
+-   Founder:
 -   Main Branch.
 Merging only when all members agree.
 -   Changelog:
 -       Added Visual Studio Code Compatibility (Stephan)
 -       Moved project to LRZ Gitlab (Stephan)

 - cppImplementation:
--   Founder: Stephan
+-   Founder:
 -   C++ version of Damien's C implementation
 -   Changelog:
 -       Started Branch (Stephan)

 - pyImplementation
--   Founder Stephan
+-   Founder
 -   Python version of the pyjnu software
 -   Changelog:
 -       Started Branch (Stephan)
 -       First running version (Stephan)
+-       Remove Loops and use scipy.quad for integrations (Theo)